kubabuda/EEPROM_generator/README.md

 - 0x1C12/0x1C13 `PdoAssign` and 0x1608/0x1A08 `PdoMapping` [should be RW](https://infosys.beckhoff.com/english.php?content=../content/1033/el6695/1317558667.html&id=)

 ### Code optimization

 - reuse repeated string constants in objlist.c names, test if does any good or compiler does that for you anyway
-- shrink to fit on AVR ATmega
+- shrink to fit on AVR ATmega.
+It was working on SOES pre-v1, it probably can work on Arduino Uno with new SOES version if one will tweak buffer sizez

 # Disclaimer